JJifith/Fifa-Fantasy/README.md

 | Own Goal | -2 | -2 | -2 | -2 |
 | Appearance | +1 all | | | |
 | 60+ mins | +1 all | | | |

+## Details

+Basically I have used Zafronix API free tier for the project.
+Allows a limited no of calls per day.
+You may create an API there and then link or paste it in the env file mentioned in the code.
+The features are all inspired upon existing league fantasies.
+You may alter the code at your side according to your wish and logic.
+You can use multiple free APIs to cater your need as such.
+The players are not yet added in the database.
+You are required to setup Postgres, run the sql query provided and then use the API to import the player details.
+The prices are not set, you are free to set it up according to you.

+This is more like a CRUD application and has not yet had the visual features.
+If you want you can alter the frontend code to reflect the same.
+Thank you.
+Good luck to your team.